Please Read How You Can Help Keep the Encyclopedia Free

 Chodorow's work is controversial, but it is undeniable that girls and boys grow up facing different expectations of how they will behave.
 Children receive strong cultural messages — from parents, teachers, peers and the media — about sex-appropriate traits and behaviors.
 Girls are supposed to be nurturing, self-sacrificing, non-aggressive and attractive; “care” is largely seen as a feminine characteristic.
 These traits traditionally contribute to women's inequality: nurturers are not seen as good leaders.
 There are few women CEOs, generals, or political leaders.
 Girls may also become disadvantaged by the anticipation of marriage and child-rearing, insofar as they are less likely than boys to invest in their human “capital”.

 A second feminist response stresses the ways that women's choices in the family interact with unjust social structures outside the family, in particular, with the sex segregated division of labor in the economy, where women still earn only about 75% of what men earn, for comparable work.
 Given women's lower wages, it is rational for families who must provide their own childcare to choose to withdraw women from the workforce.
 Once women withdraw, they find themselves falling further behind their male counterparts in skill development and earning power.
 Child care is an immensely time consuming activity and those who do it single-handedly are unlikely to be able to pursue other goods such as education, political office or demanding careers.
 The structures of work and family thus form a “cycle of vulnerability” that conditions the lives and choices of women (Okin 1989).
 Even those who do somehow manage to combine work and family, face serious obstacles including the lack of good quality subsidized day care; jobs with little flexibility for those who need to care for a sick child; school schedules that seem to be premised on having a parent at home; and the expectation that they will continue to work a “second shift”, (Hochschild 1989) assuming the responsibility for the bulk of household labor.
 Statistical analysis shows that motherhood tends to lower a woman's earnings, even if she does not take any time off from paid work (Folbre 1994).
 Gender inequality persists in access to positions in economy and government where white males are about 40% of population but 95% of senior managers, 90% of newspaper editors, and 80% of congressional legislators (Rhode 1997).
+And although women have made progress in entering elite positions in the economy and government, there is evidence that such progress has now stalled (Correll 2004).

 Whether families are the primary cause, or a contributing cause along with other social structures and culturally generated expectations, feminists point to the ways that families are part of a system that reproduces women's social and economic inequality.
 Families cannot be viewed apart from that system or in isolation from it.
 Nor can they be assumed to be just: too many of them are not.
 The issue, for feminists, is not whether the state can intervene in the family and reproduction but how, and to what ends.